-- Reset – Generally this would be used to get out of some sort of status effect for free.
+- Reset – Generally this would be used to get out of some sort of status effect for free (e.g. Immobilization / Isolation).

 You can also Delay against a Camouflage marker.
-This is a double-edged sword, because you are allowed to wait till the Camouflage marker declares its second short skill.
+This is a double-edged sword, because whilst it allows you to wait until the Camouflage marker declares its second short skill before you ARO, it can also result in you losing your chance to ARO at all.
 If you’re reasonably certain that the marker is going to reveal itself and attack you, declaring that you will Delay is a good idea, as it will let you have complete information.
-You’ll know the trooper as well as the weapon or equipment they’re using to attack your model and then be able to respond the most appropriately.
+You’ll know the trooper as well as the weapon or equipment they’re using to attack your model, and then be able to respond most appropriately.

 However, if the model does not reveal itself on its second short skill, e.g. it continues moving, you will have forfeited your opportunity to do anything.
 If only one model is capable of seeing the marker, this choice can often be difficult!
 If multiple models can draw LoF, then having some models declare discover while the others Delay is generally a good plan.

-You can “telegraph” an attack by pushing your camo marker into view and in cover.
-Hopefully your opponent will delay, and then you can move to safety.
+You can “telegraph” an attack by pushing your Camo marker into view and in cover.
+Hopefully your opponent will delay thinking that you are about to attack them, and then you can move to safety.
 And herein lies the real power of Camouflage in the active turn: there is almost nothing your opponent can do that will deny you the ability to move your full movement safely.
-They may successfully discover you, but you will only be visible on the next order, so you are entirely safe for this one.
+They may successfully discover you, but you will only be visible for the next order, so you are entirely safe for the first one.